grantshandy/grantshandy.github.io/content/projects/index.md

 +++
 title = "Project Showcase"
+description = "Here's a short list of some of the more complete things I've put on the internet."
 +++

-Here's a short list of some of the more complete things I've put on the internet.

 ## Artist Constellations
 ![screenshot](artist-constellations.png)